I But after I bought the book, I didn't have a chance to buy fresh blueberry until last week, it's the key ingredients, right?.

 Put the dough into a light buttered bowl.
 Let the dough rise in a warm place until double in size about 1 hour.

 1) In a small saucepan, bring the milk to a boil.
-In the meantime, combine the yolks, sugar, seeds from vanilla bean and cake flour together and whisk in a heavybottomed saucepan.
+In the meantime, combine the yolks, sugar, seeds from vanilla bean and cake flour together and whisk in a heavy‐bottomed saucepan.

 2) Once the milk has reached a boil, temper the yolks by whisking a couple spoonfuls of the hot milk into the yolk mixture.
 Continue whisking and slowly pour the rest of the milk into the tempered yolk mixture.

 3) Strain the mixture back into the saucepan to remove any egg that may have scrambled.
 Place the pan over medium heat and whisk vigorously (without stop) until the mixture returns to a boil.
-Keep whisking vigorously for 1 to 2 more minutes (still over medium heat).
+Keep whisking vigorously for 1 to 2 more minutes (still over medium heat).4) Scrape the pastry cream into a small bowl and set it in an ice water bath to stop the cooking process.
+Make sure to continue stirring the mixture at this point so that it remains smooth, until it has completely cooled.

 Take the dough out of the bowl.
 Gently press down the dough and cut the dough into 11 pieces (about 45 g/ piece).